ShawxingKwok/ITWorks/content/docs/android/util-view/_index.md

 # Release notes
 ## 1.0.5
-1. Add an open function 'onUpdated' to `KRecyclerViewAdapter`.
+1. Added an open function `onUpdated()` to `KRecyclerViewAdapter`.
-2. Make
+2. Made the inside asynchronous calculation synchronous because the source data and later actions may not correspond.

 # More
 ## Future functionalities